-To receive credit monitoring services, you must be over the age of 18 and have established credit in the U.S., have a Social Security number in your name, and have a U.S. residential address associated with your credit file.
-You can enroll in the complimentary IDX identity protection services by calling 1-833-764-2924 or going to https://response.idx.us/SDAIHC and using the Enrollment Code provided above.
+To receive credit monitoring services, you must be over the age of 18 and have established credit in the United States, have a Social Security number in your name, and have a U.S. residential address associated with your credit file.

+To enroll in the services provided through IDX, please call 1-833-753-4584 Monday through Friday from 8:00 am - 8:00 pm Central Time or visit https://app.idx.us/account-creation/protect and insert the Enrollment Code provided above.

-Please note, the deadline to enroll is February 10, 2023.
+Please note the deadline to enroll in these complimentary services is July 5, 2023.
 Please do not discard this letter, as you will need the Enrollment Code provided above to access services.